3 Year old Parsnip needs a special loving home.

 When Parsnip first arrived he was a little stir crazy in his kennel.
 So much nervous pent up energy, frustration and worry.
 However, with good consistent walks following one route, time to mooch and sniff in the paddock and watch the world go by and enrichment feeding instead of always using a bowl he soon settled.

-Now he's calm and restful albeit it also curious when we are in and out of the blocks.
-We don't envisage he will be an issue in the home as long as we ensure a couple of visits with him to his new potential environment before introducing him fully.
-Due to that a home within an hour of our center of operations in Kidsgrove, Staffordshire would be the ideal solution all round.
+We don’t envisage he will be an issue in the home as long as we ensure a couple of visits with him to his new potential environment before introducing him fully.

-Parsnip needs a home where all residing are teenage and upwards, calm, dog savvy and gentle.
 He would not enjoy a busy fast paced homes with a huge family in residence and lots of people in and out constantly.

 He is not cat friendly.